 In addition, before you can file for Chapter 7 or Chapter 13 bankruptcy, you are now required to complete credit counseling with an agency that has been approved by the United States Trustee's office.

-While bankruptcy plays a vital role to help rescue individuals and businesses, it is important to recognize that it's not the only debt relief option.
-A debt specialist can provide more details on debt relief alternatives to bankruptcy as part of your free debt relief analysis and savings estimate.
+While bankruptcy plays a vital role to help rescue individuals and businesses, it is important to recognize that it's not the only option.
+A debt specialist can provide more details on alternatives to bankruptcy as part of your free analysis and savings estimate.